 Since then, I have written many other programs that use that Chrome framework to perform specific tasks - eg. panning a sound, manipulating a graphic, synthesising audio, doing geometry calculations, etc.

 Something that had always aggravated me about filming videos, from the very start of the channel, was the 30-minute recording limit on cameras.
 It meant I could never fully relax, always having to be aware that the camera might stop recording.
 This is especially bad with the RX100 because it doesn't even bleep when it stops, and several times I have kept talking for a few minutes before realising.
 Even without these mishaps, it seemed a silly limitation to be tolerating given that making videos is my job.
 First, I tried to solve this problem by buying a camcorder, but unfortunately it just couldn't handle the low-light conditions in which my videos are filmed.
 So I looked for a device that would record footage from the RX100 camera and circumvent the time-limit: an external recorder.
 I found the Hauppauge Rocket.
 At first I was delighted with it, but soon realised that it brought technical problems of its own which complicated my work.
-Ultimately, I only used it when I could be bothered solving the problems that came with it.
+Ultimately, I only used it when I could be bothered solving the problems that came with it, which was very rarely.
+I know that this video was recorded with.

 In July I treated myself to a proper vocoder - the Electro-Harmonix v256.
 I haven't really used it yet for anything, but doubtless it will come in handy in future.